greenleafadvancement/org.civicrm.googlegroups/README.md

 * Save would redirect to google authorization (OAuth) prompt.
 Once authorized it should redirect back to extension's Google Groups Settings screen.
 If it does not, either:
 A. Redirect uri has not been setup correctly OR
 B. Your setup is a local one and not accessible to public.

+* Once setup, CiviCRM group add or edit screen would render a Google Group dropdown.
+Select a matching google group.
+Sync process will make sure that members of google groups are synced from that of matching Civi Group.

+* Use Contacts >> Google Groups Sync to run the sync process manually.

+* To automate the sync, enable the 'Google Groups Sync (Daily)' job on Administer >> System Settings >> Scheduled Jobs screen.

 ## Known Issues